 I realized then that in order to understand and develop as an artist it would be necessary to not only learn some craft and learn how to expand my creativity, but to also devote time to the study of art history and it's theories.
 So I put down my palette, crawled out of my dimly lit studio, and started to read.
 Imagine my surprise when I stumbled across Picasso’s early paintings, some of which are shown below.
 Now I don't place these works on the same technical level for design as a Titian or Bouguereau.
 Consider the first painting(Picasso's portrait of his mother) which was made in 1896.
 It is technically stronger than many 'realist' painters work of today, and not as strong as others.
 But weighing the fact that he was fifteen years old when he painted it, I'll forgive him any artistic weakness the painting might hold.

 I've often wondered if Picasso had decided to pursue naturalistic figurative painting to his fullest ability, would he have excelled and matured in that particular expression?
 We'll never know.
 Pablo Picasso decided to go in other directions and to explore other visual experiences through form.
 Truly, he was a creative genius, and he left us many treasures.

 Could Picasso 'really' paint?
 My eyes tell me yes.
-It is a question easily resolved.
-Perhaps more interesting questions for understanding are: Why did he choose other paths?
+It's a question easily resolved.
+Perhaps more interesting questions are: Why did he choose other paths?
 What was he exploring?
 What did he find?
-How can I use any knowledge he uncovered for my own pursuit of visual art?
+How can I use the knowledge he uncovered for my own pursuit of visual art?